base-org/web/apps/base-docs/docs/building-with-base/guides/advanced-frame-behavior.md

     farcaster,
     frames
     farcaster frames,
-  ]
+  ],
 hide_table_of_contents: false
 ---

 As [Frames] on [Farcaster] grow in popularity, developers are building more complex interactions to meet the community's expectation for new and exciting things to do.
-[OnchainKit], and our [a-frame-in-100-lines] demo give you a number of tools to build complex interactions withing a frame.
+[OnchainKit], and our [a-frame-in-100-lines] demo give you a number of tools to build complex interactions within a frame.

 :::caution